UBC-MDS/DSCI-532_2025_24_police_killings/reports/m4-reflection.md

 ## Feedback Implementation

 ### Larger Feedback Items
-1. **Map Scaling and Clarity**:
+1. **Map Scaling, Size and Clarity**:
-   - **Issue**: The map did not auto-fit to the right scale, and U.S. border lines were unclear, making it hard to identify regions without zooming out.
+   - **Issue**: The map did not auto-fit to the right scale and it was a bit small with wide margins of white space.
+And U.S. border lines were unclear, making it hard to identify regions without zooming out.
    - **Action Taken**: We implemented auto-scaling for the map to ensure it fits the screen when the dashboard is first loaded.
-We also enhanced border visibility by adjusting the map's styling.

-2. **Summary Table for Key Insights**:
-   - **Issue**: A summary table was suggested to highlight key insights for policymakers.
-   - **Action Taken**: We added a summary table that aggregates critical data (e.g., total killings, demographic breakdowns) to provide a quick overview for users.

-3. **State-Level Data**:
-   - **Issue**: Incorporating state-level data was recommended for localized decision-making.
-   - **Action Taken**: We added a state-level breakdown in the "Police Killings by State" section, allowing users to compare trends across states.
+And we moved the legend of the map to the top and removed the plotly toolbox to make room for bigger map.
+We also changed map into open-street map where state borders are more visible.

-4. **Data Consistency (Year Selection)**:
+2. **Data Consistency (Year Selection)**:
    - **Issue**: The "Police Killing Victims by Month" plot included December 2015 data when only 2016 was selected.
    - **Action Taken**: We fixed the data filtering logic to ensure the plot only displays data for the selected year.

 ### Smaller Feedback Items
 1. **Dropdown Menu Aesthetics**:
    - **Issue**: The dropdown font size and color scheme were distracting.
    - **Action Taken**: We reduced the font size and adjusted the color scheme to make the dropdown less visually dominant.

-2. **Bar Chart Consistency**:
-   - **Issue**: Bar chart orientations varied by variable (e.g., counts on x-axis for "Race" but y-axis for "Age Group").
+We also fixed the color of the scatter points to be consistent for each category on the map.

+2. **Y-axis Title in the Distribution Bar Chart**:
+   - **Issue**: The y-axis title in the bar chart is repeatedly displayed along with the filter options.
+   - **Action Taken**: We removed y-axis title in the distribution bar chart.

+3. **State Labels and Legend**:
+   - **Issue**: State labels in the top n states bar chart and the legend in the time-series chart are unnecessary and obvious.
+   - **Action Taken**: We removed them.

+4. **Slider Width**:
+   - **Issue**: The slider is too wide, making the mouse movement span too large.
+   - **Action Taken**: We shortened the slider width.

+5. **Dropdown Bars**:
+   - **Issue**: Card titles and dropdown bars occupy two rows of space.
-   - **Action Taken**: We standardized bar chart orientations to ensure consistency across all variables.
+   - **Action Taken**: We moved both dropdown bars next to the card titles.

-3. **Pie Chart for State Distribution**:
-   - **Issue**: A pie chart was suggested as an alternative visualization for state-level data.
+6. **Age Group Categories**:
+    - **Issue**: Ordering of the age group categories is unnecessary.
-   - **Action Taken**: We added a pie chart option alongside the bar chart for state distribution.
+    - **Action Taken**: We removed unnecessary ordering of the age group categories and added it to the processed data file directly.

+7. Instead of adding "select all" button next to the filter title, we removed the buttons.

+8. Added favicon.ico.

 ---

 ## Reflection on Dashboard Development

 ### Insights and Feedback
 The feedback from Joel and peers was invaluable in refining our dashboard.
 Specifically, the suggestions to improve map scaling, add a summary table, and ensure data consistency significantly enhanced the usability and clarity of our app.
-The recommendation to incorporate state-level data was particularly insightful, as it aligns with the needs of policymakers and adds depth to our analysis.

 ### Support for Development
 While the feedback was highly useful, we would have appreciated more guidance on optimizing performance for large datasets, as this was a challenge we encountered during implementation.
 Additionally, examples of advanced interactivity (e.g., linked brushing) would have been helpful for creating more dynamic visualizations.

-### Implementation Since Milestone 3
-Since Milestone 3, we have implemented the following:
-- **Summary Table**: Added to provide a quick overview of key insights.
-- **State-Level Data**: Incorporated to allow localized analysis.
-- **Map Enhancements**: Improved scaling and border visibility.
-- **Data Consistency**: Fixed filtering logic for year selection.
-- **Aesthetic Improvements**: Adjusted dropdown styling and standardized bar chart orientations.

-### Deviations from Proposal/Sketch
-- **Pie Chart for State Distribution**: This was not part of our original proposal but was added based on feedback to provide an alternative visualization.
-- **Summary Table**: Added to address feedback, as it was not initially planned but proved valuable for policymakers.

 ### Known Issues
 - **Performance with Large Datasets**: The dashboard may experience slight delays when loading large datasets, especially on slower devices.